Bigoted Demagogue Donald Trump Re-Elected as U.S. President

 California voters approved Proposition 3, which repealed Proposition 8, guaranteeing the right for same-sex and interracial couples to marry.
 Colorado voters passed Amendment J, which repealed a ban on same-sex marriage.
 These are important measures, decisions worth celebrating.
 The majority of Hawaiians voted in favor of the Remove Legislature Authority to Limit Marriage to Opposite-Sex Couples Amendment.

 I do hear a lot of cis queer people talking about friends and family who voted for Trump as voting against their marriage rights as gay people.
-Listen, Trump has gay donors.
-Marriage and raising children are popular activities amongst conservatives, and same-sex marriage is not the radical proposition it once was.
-While I could be wrong, I believe same-sex marriage will not be repealed.
+Listen, Trump has gay donors who want to keep their marriages and their children.
+I absolutely could be wrong, but I don’t think repealing same-sex marriage will be a top priority.
 That said, I’d definitely recommend preparing yourself personally for that possibility.

-However, his administration does hope to eliminate and reject anti-discrimination protections for LGBTQ+ people.
+However, his administration does hope to eliminate and reject anti-discrimination protections for LGBTQ+ people as quickly as possible.
 Most of all, they are planning to make life as unlivable as possible for trans people, particularly trans youth.
 They are planning to do that immediately.

 Republicans bet big on transphobia this election cycle and they won.
 Their anti-trans messaging succeeded not just with other Republicans but with moderates and Democrats as well.
 Right-wingers are teaming up with TERFs, with the “get the T out of LGBT” groups.
 Support trans individuals and artists and creatives and businesses and social justice organizations.
 Dispel misinformation about trans people with your family and your neighbors.
 Not just the Trump voters — all of them.